 There are much more complicated, sophisticated light meter apps available.
 Some even have accessory diffuser domes for taking incident readings like a real handheld meter.
 And of course, you can take the photo digitally, review a histogram, all kinds of useful exposure information is available from your telephone!
 From a technical standpoint, one would think that the smart phone would have put dedicated light meters in the ground by now.
 I mean, why bother buying specialty hardware at all?

 Well, there are a few shortcomings of the smart phone light meter.
-While I mentioned decent battery life, fact is, you won’t be living off the land and toting a smart phone because it needs to be charged every couple days or more.
+While I mentioned decent battery life, fact is, you won’t be living off the land and toting a smart phone because it needs to be charged every couple days or so.
 And they’re not exactly fast.
-Often while using a smart phone meter, I am forced to have to reopen my phone or am distracted by texts and other notifications while trying to shoot.
-Nothing pisses me off more than having my concentration broken by someone trying to sell me something.
-Well, I stand corrected.
-Nothing pisses me off more than having my concentration broken by a ROBOT trying to sell me something!
+Often while using a smart phone meter, I am forced to re-open/unlock my phone or am distracted by texts and other notifications while trying to shoot.
+Nothing pisses me off more than having my concentration broken by a robodialer.

 So while it may seem like an extravagant expense, a good, old fashioned, dedicated handheld meter might be better for your nerves!

 Battery life is usually something you can forget about.
 I think I’ve only changed the single Double A battery in my Gossen Digipro F twice in the decade I’ve owned it.
-Dedicated meters don’t ring loudly and abruptly while you’re quietly poised to take a careful photo.
-And they actually can physically do more than most light meter apps.
+Dedicated meters don’t ring loudly and unexpectedly while you’re quietly poised to carefully take a photo.
+Random notifications don’t appear on their screens alerting you to completely unrelated matters.
+And they can actually do more than most light meter apps.
 They allow both incident and reflective measurements (no need to buy additional accessories in most cases) and some even do, or are, spot-meters.

 Some might argue that dedicated meters are more accurate than your smart phone too.
 I am sure that is a technical can of worms to unpack so I’ll leave those debates to someone else.
 But beyond basic meter apps, most handheld meters also do things like measure contrast ratio, provide cine settings for motion picture, have freakishly wide and reliable EV/ISO ranges, can directly connect to strobes and other nuanced stuff that I haven’t even dealt with.

 I am not a studio guy.
 Hell, I’m not even a hyper-accurate guy.
 It’s horseshoes and hand-grenades for me.
 So the Gossen Digipro F (replaced by the Digipro F2) has been all the handheld meter that I personally need.
-I can shoot motion film with it or normal, still film.
-That’s all I need.
-My only quibble is lack of backlight to the LCD, rendering it useless in low light (consider the Sekonic Flashmate if that’s a concern).
+My only quibble is lack of backlight to the LCD, rendering it useless in low light.
+The F2 version solves by automatically illuminating the LCD in low EV levels, wow!
 What I like about the Gossen though is that I have set it to display shutter speeds in full stops and apertures in half stops, both on a modern scale.
 So it’s fast to read and understand.
-The contrast measurement feature is also fast to read and a welcomed edition to a basic built-in meter.
-These features alone overrule my use of an old analog Sekonic, vintage Gossen or one of those unstoppable little Weston meters.
+The contrast measurement feature is also fast to read and a welcomed addition to a basic built-in meter.
+These features alone overrule my use of an old analog Sekonic, vintage Gossen or one of those unstoppable little Weston selenium meters.